Built Robotics: Proof of Concept

 Built Robotics began attracting attention in 2018 as one of several new companies bringing automation to the construction industry, which had been relatively slow to adopt technical innovations compared to related industries.
-Commentators noted that a dearth of skilled workers available to fill construction and heavy equipment operator positions, coupled with a need for infrastructure renewal and housing, were likely driving forces behind the industry’s adoption of new technologies.
+Commentators noted that a dearth of skilled workers available to fill construction and heavy equipment operator positions, coupled with a need for infrastructure renewal and housing, were likely driving forces behind the industry's adoption of new technologies.

 Built Robotics claims to be the first of these companies to commercially deploy fully autonomous heavy equipment in construction settings.
 Founder Ready-Campbell, a former Google product manager who studied software engineering and had previously founded another startup, Twice, got his inspiration for Built Robotics from his father, who worked as a carpenter.

 AI Guidance System

-The company’s first product was called the “AI Guidance System,” which began development in 2016 and was first brought to market in 2018.
-The technology was marketed as a solution in the excavation and grading business to enable skid-steers, CTLs, excavators, and bulldozers to function autonomously.
+The company's first product was called the "AI Guidance System", which began development in 2016 and was first brought to market in 2018.
+The technology was marketed as a solution in the excavation and grading to enable skid-steers, CTLs, excavators, and bulldozers to function autonomously.

 The company started out by expanding its market to other business areas on the functionality that the AI Guidance System can be installed on different types of existing construction equipment, including dozers and skid-steers in addition to excavators.
-With the development of the Exosystem, it has since narrowed its focus to autonomous trenching.

-CONEXPO

-At the 2020 CONEXPO-CON/AGG Convention in Las Vegas, the company unveiled a fully autonomous excavator, bulldozer, and skid-steer loader and demonstrated its systems’ ability to remotely pilot machinery set up on a jobsite in Houston with keyboard commands.
-Built also announced international expansion into Australia and a labor-training partnership with the International Union of Operating Engineers (IUOE).
+Built initially focused their AI system on heavy civil, wind, energy, residential housing, solar, and utility work.
+In 2023, Built narrowed their focus on the solar industry by developing a pile driving robot for utility-scale solar projects.

 Company

 Financing

 Built Robotics is currently a Series C startup company, having been financed through three rounds of fundraising from private venture capital funds.
-The company has raised a combined total of $112 million USD through its Series A, Series B, and Series C financings.
+The company has raised a combined total of US$112 million through its Series A, Series B, and Series C financings.
 Investors who have contributed to the financings include Tiger Global, Next47, NEA, Founders Fund, Building Ventures, Presidio Ventures, Lemnos, and other investors.
 Notable advisors of the company include Carl Bass, Jeff Immelt, and Justin Kan.

 Patents

-Built Robotics has a number of patents issued by the US Patent and Trademark office, including “Excavating earth from a dig site using an excavation vehicle;” “Obstacle detection and manipulation by a vehicle within a dig site;” and “Checking volume in an excavation tool.”
+Built Robotics has a number of patents issued by the US Patent and Trademark office, including "Excavating earth from a dig site using an excavation vehicle;” "Obstacle detection and manipulation by a vehicle within a dig site;” and "Checking volume in an excavation tool".